 TikTok-specific strengths:

-Nimble’s web scraping API offers proxy rotation and fingerprint evasion features that improve TikTok scraping reliability.
+Nimble’s web scraping API offers proxy rotation and fingerprint evasion, improving the reliability of TikTok scraping.
 While not TikTok-exclusive, its residential proxy network and anti-bot bypass logic make it a strong choice for accessing public TikTok endpoints from different regions.

 Octoparse offers multiple pre-built TikTok scraper templates for collecting post, profile, and comment data directly from TikTok’s public pages.